 -Ingredient required for a complete and balanced pet food.

 -Availability of ingredients in organic form.

--Structure of the pet food industry.
+-The structure of the pet food industry.

--Number of organic producers supplying raw commodities for organic pet food.
+-The number of organic producers supplying raw commodities for organic pet food.

 -Types of production costs